 So are you ready to receive this information without interrupting the camouflage now?
 I should hope so.

 Just sit back and relax, and be aware that everything you hold dear is in danger of exploding and being zoofled to smithereens.
 “Of course,” some of you are probably yelling, “he must be talking about the Perseid meteor showers!!”
 Oh… none of you were yelling that??
 Well, maybe you are instead quietly saying, “what’s the deal with this guy… does he eat Legos or something??”
 Well, for those of you who are saying that, the answer is yes, and my Lower Jaw Lego Chewing Machine is very tired so please be nice.

 OK.
 Back to this horrible cosmic truth I’ve been ranting about.
-The Perseid meteor shower is an annual occurrence, and this year the best times to look for shooting stars is after midnight on August 11 and 12.
+The Perseid meteor shower is an annual occurrence, and this year the best times to look for shooting stars is after midnight from mid July (now) through mid August.
+According to Space.com, (<– click the link!) this year’s Perseid meteor shower will peak around August 13.
 Seriously.
-It happens every year around this time… and some meteors will be visible before and after those days but according to what I’ve read on the interwebs, the peak times are next Friday and Saturday.
+It happens every year around this time.
 Look for them to come out of the northeastern sky.
 You may see as many as two per minute, depending on how many Burger Kings or other light pollution sources you have in your neighborhood.
 You could always ask them to turn the lights off, but they may not care about any stinking shooting stars.
 Gotta waste energy to make money, you know.
 Gotta get that global warming furnace stoked up so my next pair of tennies burst into flames as I stroll down the sidewalk during a heat wave.
 Thank you very much Mr. Businessman Energy Wasting People Who Leave The Lights On All Stinking Night Long!!